shrddr/opensmith/Readme.md

 * [vorbis](https://xiph.org/vorbis/) - song codec
 * [dirent](https://github.com/tronkko/dirent) - filesystem api

-Contents:
-* PSARC and SNG parser
-* WEM to OGG converter
-* OpenGL visuals
-* Audio input and output
-* Note detector
-* Main executable
-* Tuner executable
-* Setup executable

 Building:
 VS 2015 solution and prebuilt dependencies included.
 Also comes with GCC makefile, tested on Ubuntu and Mac OS X ([Building guide](Install.md)).

 Usage:
 Put .psarc song files into `resources/dlc` directory.
-You can use Ubisoft DLCs as well as [custom](https://github.com/rscustom/rocksmith-custom-song-toolkit) DLCs, PC/Mac format.
+You can use official Rocksmith DLCs as well as [custom](https://github.com/rscustom/rocksmith-custom-song-toolkit) DLCs, PC or Mac format.
 After that change directory to `bin` and run `opensmith`.
 Use `-f` switch to run fullscreen.
 Select setup first and choose the audio device.
 Then load up a song and have fun.